b7w/limited-fm/docs/topics/testing.rst

 | There is some features that differ limited tests and django tests.
   Limited test moved to directory and split to files.
   It help to make easier to navigate in the tests.
-  But it break possibility to test possibility test cases adn even functions.
+  But it break possibility to test separate test cases and even functions.
-  And another is that all of test inherit not TestCase but :py:class:`limited.tests.base.StorageTestCase`
+  And another is that all of test inherit not TestCase but :class:`limited.tests.base.StorageTestCase`.

 .. autoclass:: limited.tests.base.StorageTestCase